U-Foes: Fictional team biography

 During the "Dark Reign" storyline, the U-Foes are revealed by new Initiative leader Norman Osborn as the new Initiative team for the state of North Carolina.
 Osborn orders the U-Foes to attack the Heavy Hitters after they secede from the Initiative.
 They help the other Initiative teams to defeat and capture the Heavy Hitters' leader Prodigy.

 The U-Foes play a role in the beginning of "Siege", when Osborn sends them to fight Volstagg.
-The resulting clash leads to Volstagg being (falsely) blamed for destroying Soldier Field and killing thousands, and giving Osborn the excuse to start a war with Asgard.
-With the help of other villains, they bring down Thor after attacked by the Sentry.
+The resulting clash leads to Volstagg being falsely blamed for destroying Soldier Field and killing thousands, and giving Osborn the excuse to start a war with Asgard.
+With the help of other villains, they bring down Thor after he is attacked by the Sentry.
 When Osborn is defeated, the whole team surrenders and is then incarcerated.

-During the "Opening Salvo" part of the "Secret Empire" storyline, the U-Foes are among the villains recruited by Baron Helmut Zemo to join the Army of Evil.
+During the "Secret Empire" storyline, the U-Foes join Helmut Zemo's Army of Evil.

-After Gamma Flight quit working for Henry Peter Gyrich due to his obnoxious attitude, he hired the U-Foes to go after Hulk in exchange for full pardons for their past crimes.
+In The Immortal Hulk, Henry Peter Gyrich hires the U-Foes to go after Hulk in exchange for full pardons for their past crimes.
 When Hulk was hiding in New York City, the U-Foes attacked him and took turns fighting him.
 The fight was briefly stopped when Vector accidentally sent Hulk flying to New Jersey.
 When the U-Foes caught up to Hulk, X-Ray used his anti-gamma rays to apparently kill Hulk.
-However, the anti-gamma rays had caused Hulk to turn into a variation of Red Hulk which enabled Joe Fixit and Savage Hulk to escape the Below-Place.
-This resurrected Hulk in a full-powered state.
-Hulk proceeded to badly injure Ironclad and turned Vapor's sulfuric gas form onto Vector enough to blind him.
-In a panic, Vector sent Hulk flying into Manhattan.
-Gyrich reprimanded the U-Foes for letting Hulk get away.
-X-Ray and Vapor blamed Gyrich for having his retrieval team take too long to get them.
+However, the anti-gamma rays transformed him into a variation of Red Hulk which enabled Joe Fixit and Savage Hulk to escape the Below-Place.
+This resurrects Hulk, who defeats the U-Foes.

-The U-Foes later raided Empire State University searching for something where they are attacked by Spider-Man and Scarlet Spider.
-On Vector's orders, Vapor and X-Ray caused a radiation fallout that affected Spider-Man and not Scarlet Spider.
-This enabled the U-Foes to get away.
-With Peter Parker badly hospitalized and placed in a medically-induced coma, Ben Reilly became Spider-Man again, where he tracked down the U-Foes and defeated them.
+The U-Foes later raid Empire State University, where they are attacked by Spider-Man and Scarlet Spider.
+On Vector's orders, Vapor and X-Ray cause a radiation fallout that affects Spider-Man.
+With Peter Parker hospitalized and placed in a medically-induced coma, Ben Reilly becomes Spider-Man again and stops the U-Foes.